zunzun/wxPythonFit/README.txt

 Step 4: Celebrate

-You are now curve and surface fitting data using wxPython!
+You are now curve fitting and surface fitting with wxPython!